 - Ability to identify business pain points

-While those are all good examples of meta-skills, there are other specific three that would future-proof any applicant or employee.
+While those are all good examples of meta-skills, there are three specific ones that would future-proof any applicant or employee.

 What are the three meta-skills that every employee should develop?